pmcilwaine/hermes/docs/manual/2_document.md

 ![Upload Migration](assets/migration-upload.png "Upload Migration")

 You will need to ensure that you upload the correct ZIP archive.
 When the ZIP file is uploaded a Job is created (See Jobs) where you can track the upload.
 An invalid Migration archive will fail.

+If you get a "No Permission" error message, it means the account you are logged in with does not have permission to delete documents.
+You will need to get an Administrator to give you additional permissions.

 \newpage